silvioschwarz/Earthquake-Source-to-Site-Metrics/README.md

-# Earthquake Distances
+# Earthquake-Source-to-Site-Metrics
 ![eqd](/img/DistComparison.png)

-This is an extension to my Bacelor Thesis.
+This is an extension to my Bachelor Thesis.